11 Money Management Tips for Military Members

 Are you a member of the military?
-Whether on active duty or a veteran, in the Reserve or National Guard, you have unique opportunities to improve your money management.
-Taking advantage of things like military discounts and special mortgage loans are smart ways for military members to prioritize their finances.
-What’s more, there are additional actions military members and their families can take to protect and grow their finances.
+Whether you’re on active duty or a veteran, serving in the Reserve or National Guard, you have unique opportunities to build financial security.
+Taking advantage of things like military discounts and special mortgage loans can help you save money.
+There are also a number of other actions military members and their families can take to protect and grow their finances.
+Here’s what you need to know.

 The Importance of Saving Money in the Military

 Saving money is always a good thing when planning for your future.
 Members of the military — whether single, in a relationship, or married with kids — may especially benefit from making some careful money moves now.
-That way, you may be in top financial shape after the final deployment ends.
+This helps ensure that your finances are in good shape after the final deployment ends.

 11 Tips for Military Members to Manage Their Money

 Wondering how to save money while in the military?
-We’ve got 11 tips that you may find useful if you’re a military member thinking about your financial futures.
+We’ve got 11 money management tips that you may find useful if you’re a military member thinking about your financial future.

 1. Creating a Budget